mattsnider/LinkedIn-API-JSON-Client/README.rst

 Dependencies
 ============

-Currently, the API is only dependent on oauth2 and simplejson.
-Both can easily be obtained using Python Package Index, and should be automatically included.
+Currently, the API is dependent on oauth2, httplib2 (for oauth2), and simplejson.
+All can easily be obtained using Python Package Index, and will be automatically included, if you use PIP to install.

 Authorization Guide
 ===================

 Oauth authorization is a multi-step process.
 When a user wants to authorize your app, you must first create an authorization URL, indicating which permissions your application needs, and redirect the user there::

+    from urllib import urlencode
     from linkedin_json_client.constants import LinkedInScope
     try:
         request_token_dict = li_client.get_request_token(scope=[